Amtrak train was speeding significantly before crash

 PTC, the technology that automatically slows a train if it senses that it's going too fast or might get into an accident, was installed on the track but was not yet operational, said Geoff Patrick, Sound Transit spokesman.

-For PTC to be fully operational, it needs to be installed in trains because a computer system links the train cars and tracks together, he said.
+For PTC to be fully operational, it needs to be installed in trains, because a computer system links the train cars and tracks together, he said.
 PTC was scheduled to be operational for that segment of the track in the second quarter of 2018.

 Amtrak has equipped 49% of its locomotives and 67% of its tracks with PTC, according to Federal Railroad Administration data from the second quarter of 2017.